Dynatrace support policy

 |Extended software updates|

 1 Local time defined by the time of day at the location of the customer creating the support ticket.
-2 Excluded Customer Support holidays and dates are listed here.
+2 Excluded Customer Support holidays.

 Standard Support provides access to Dynatrace's award-winning Dynatrace Community, a 24/7 online customer portal that brings together an active community forum, documentation, thousands of knowledgebase articles, Dynatrace University where you can advance your APM career, and an integrated support ticket management system that provides insight throughout the engineering and product management teams.
 Access to our Technical Support team is available Monday through Friday between 9am and 5pm, local time.
 Initial contact response targets are based on the severity of the issue.

 Standard Support also includes access to the latest software fixes in the form of Service Packs for products that are installed in the customer location, and support for older legacy versions beyond their generally available release dates, as shown in the table: